What is The Plan?

 • Their age and health

-The application is accepted once ACBF receives the first scheduled payment in full.
-An applicant only becomes a Plan Holder and is covered by the Plan once the first scheduled payment is received in full.
-For the first 12 months a Nominee under the Plan will only be covered for $6,000 Benefit Amount.
-Once the 12 months has lapsed then the Nominee’s Benefit Amount will automatically go up to the Benefit Amount that they selected when they signed up.
+The application is accepted once Youpla (formerly ACBF) receives the first scheduled payment in full.
+An applicant only becomes a Plan Holder and is entitled to a benefit amount by the Plan once the first scheduled payment is received in full.
+For the first 12 months a Nominee under the Plan will only be entitled to a maximum benefit amount of $6,000.
+Once the 12 months has lapsed, the Nominee’s Benefit Amount will automatically go up to the Benefit Amount that they selected when they signed up.

 30-Day Cooling-Off Period